marcelorl/pokemon-list/README.md

   - Pokemon API
   - Jest + React-cosmos
   - TravisCI + gh-pages
-  - Localforage (in order to avoid requesting the same urls and cache their response)
+  - Localforage (in order to avoid requesting the same urls and cache their response locally)

 ### Installation + Start